RandomGuyJCI/RDGameplayPatches/README.md

 ## Features

-### Difficulty
+### Hits
 - **Very Hard**: Adds a Very Hard difficulty to Rhythm Doctor, changing its hit margins to 25 ms. Configurable per player.

-### Hits
 - **Fix Simultaneous Hit Misses**: Makes the offset of simultaneous hits consistent and fixes a long-standing bug where you miss on some rows.

 ### Holds